 All right.
 What came next?
 I went out to USEC [United States Mission to the European Communities].
 In Brussels at that time, we had three ambassadors.
 We had a bilateral ambassador.
 We had an ambassador who took care of NATO affairs.
 We had an ambassador who took care of the European Mission to the European Communities, which had its headquarters in Brussels.
 Joe Greenwald was the head of that mission.
 The head of that embassy is another story.
 It's not my story to tell.
 I was not involved with that embassy, but I'll tell it anyway.
 It sort of bugs me.
-It was Ann Cox Chambers.
+Ann Cox Chambers was our ambassador.
 Jimmy Carter was in the White House.
 Ann Cox Chambers was the scion of the Cox newspaper dynasty in Georgia.
-She was named for that reason to practically whatever embassy she wanted.
+For that reason she could have been named to practically whatever embassy she wanted.
 What she got was Brussels.
 Her formal education stopped when she was graduated from Miss Porter's School in Farmington, Connecticut.
 Miss Porter's when my wife went there was not particularly high powered intellectually.
 My wife complained about that.
+I don't think Ann Cox Chambers did.